 University requirements for establishing residency for tuition purposes are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
 These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather determine whether a student should pay tuition on an in-state or out-of-state basis.
 A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residency Requirements.
 These laws governing residency for tuition purposes at any California State University campus are California Education Code sections 68000-68085, 68120-68134, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41916.
-This material can be viewed on the Internet by accessing the California State University website at www.calstate.edu/GC/resources.shtml.
+This material can be viewed by accessing the California State University website at www.calstate.edu/GC/resources.shtml.

 Each campus admissions office is responsible for determining the residency status of all new and returning students based on the Application for Admission, Residency Questionnaire, Reclassification Request Form, and, as necessary, other evidence furnished by the student.
 A student who fails to submit adequate information to establish eligibility for resident classification will be classified as a nonresident.

 Generally, establishing California residency for tuition purposes requires a combination of physical presence and intent to remain indefinitely in the State of California.
 An adult who, at least 366 days prior to the residency determination date for the term in which resident status is sought, can demonstrate that both physical presence in the state combined with evidence of intent to remain in California indefinitely, may establish California residency for tuition purposes.
 A student under the age of 19 by the residency determination date derives residency from the parent(s) with whom he/she resides or most recently resided.